 is a second-year Master of Global Policy Studies candidate at the LBJ School.
 She served as co-Editor-in-Chief of the Baines Report in 2013.

-9/11 Africa aid austin Barbara Jordan climate change Crook Fellow Crook Fellowship development domestic policy Economics and Trade Policy economy education Education Policy Energy and Environmental Policy environment Food Security Global Policy Studies Global Policy Studies and International Security health Health and Social Policy human rights immigration Immigration Policy International Development international relations ISIS LBJ School Misc national security Obama Politics and Governance social policy Strauss Center Summer Internship Summer Internships Syria Technology Policy Texas Texas Legislature Texas Politics Texas Tribune Festival The LBJ School of Public Affairs water Women's Empowerment
+9/11 Africa aid austin Barbara Jordan climate change Crook Fellow Crook Fellowship development domestic policy Economics and Trade Policy economy education Education Policy energy Energy and Environmental Policy environment Food Security Global Policy Studies Global Policy Studies and International Security health Health and Social Policy human rights immigration Immigration Policy International Development international relations ISIS LBJ School Misc national security Obama Politics and Governance social policy Strauss Center Summer Internship Summer Internships Syria Technology Policy Texas Texas Legislature Texas Politics Texas Tribune Festival The LBJ School of Public Affairs Women's Empowerment